Publishing Agreements Explained: Audit Clause

 Contracts

 The audit clause is one of the clauses that always needs to be present in a video game publishing agreement.
 It is the developer’s only way to verify whether the royalties they receive are correctly calculated.
-While it is possible that an audit clause is lacking in a first draft, it is crucial to ensure that one is in place before signing.
+While an audit clause may sometimes be missing in a first draft, it is crucial to ensure that one is in place before signing the agreement.
+Without it, a developer effectively has to trust the publisher’s word on every financial statement—without any means of verification.

 What is an audit clause?

 The audit clause is a clause in a video game publishing agreement which gives the developer the right to check whether the publisher’s calculation of royalties is correct.
-In most cases this is done by having an independent accountant check the financial data of the publisher.
+In most cases, this is done by appointing an independent accountant to examine the publisher’s financial records.

 Why the audit clause matters